HebeHH/LLMRL-learning/README.md

 [^7]: I'm sure we'll have LLM-as-judge in here soon enough, if Constitutional AI isn't already making its way over.
 [^8]: Because the math involves a derivative, and derivatives only work on differentiable functions.
 As in, the definition of a differentiable function is "a function that has a derivative."
 Delightful!
 [^9]: Also because there are math papers proving it mathematically, but those math papers confuse me.
 [^10]: It's worst when they're organizing dinner.
-You say you want pizza, A says they want pizza, B says they want burgers, and for some reason you're getting burgers just because B was last?
-What's up with that?
+You say you want pizza, A says they want pizza, B says they want burgers, and somehow you're getting burgers just because B spoke last?
+Annoying.
 [^11]: This is pretty similar to mean-average, but there's a different way to calculate that is less computationally/memory intensive when performed iteratively.
 [^12]: Yes, it's another math thing.
 LLM RL is a collection of math things, and stats things we turn into math things because math things are easier to compute.
 [^13]: Or probability distribution, or neural network, or whatever
+[^20]: Draco Malfoy's preferred preference data fits the Bradley-Terry model